writing

 - 2025: development and workshop at tarragon theatre

-• directed by gregory prest with intimacy direction by leslie mcbay, featuring justin eddy, stephen jackman-torkoff, thom nyhuus and sergio di zio
+• direction by gregory prest + intimacy direction by leslie mcbay + featuring justin eddy, stephen jackman-torkoff, thom nyhuus and sergio di zio

 aaa